 The original negatives of nearly all of the 70 images displayed in Creating Camelot were lost forever in the terrorist attacks on Sept.
 11, 2001.
 Lowe, who died in May 2001, had stored his negatives of more than 40,000 Kennedy photos in a bank vault in the basement of Building Five of the World Trade Center.
 All of the negatives in the vault were lost in the attacks, with the exception of 10 negatives out on loan at the time.

 The only existing images from the lost negatives were on Lowe’s contact sheets and prints, which fortunately had been stored in another New York City facility.
 The Newseum, working closely with the Lowe estate, digitally restored the images to museum quality for the exhibit.
 Imaging technicians in the Newseum’s exhibits department digitally scanned the surviving contact sheets and prints, which were never meant to be used in place of negatives for printmaking, and spent more than 600 hours working to remove scratches, dust and other blemishes from the images.
 The restoration work creates a comprehensive digital archive of Lowe’s Kennedy photographs and enables the display of the photos at a resolution and size at which they have never before been seen.

-A large touch-screen monitor allows visitors to view more than two dozen of Lowe’s original contact sheets, including the editing marks that indicate the images he selected for publication in various newspapers and magazines.
+A large touch-screen monitor in the Creating Camelot exhibit allows visitors to view more than two dozen of Lowe’s original contact sheets, including the editing marks that indicate which images Lowe selected for publication in various newspapers and magazines.
 The exhibit also includes an original film about Jacques Lowe and the Kennedy family.